WPBeginner

 Modify internal links

-You can now visit your WordPress site to see the imported content in action.
+You can now visit your WordPress website to see the imported content in action.

 Things to Do After Moving Joomla to WordPress

-After moving your website from Joomla to WordPress, you will need to perform a few tweaks to finish the migration and setting up your new platform.
+After moving your website from Joomla to WordPress, you will need to perform a few tweaks to finish the WordPress migration process and set up your new platform.

-Your old Joomla website may have a different URL structure than your WordPress site.
-This means that people finding your articles in search engines will now see a 404 error.
+Your old Joomla website may have a URL structure different from that of your WordPress site.
+This means that people finding your articles in search engines will now see a 404 error page.

 To fix this, you need to set up permalinks and properly redirect users and search engines to the new URLs.

-First, you need to visit Settings » Permalinks page in WordPress.
-Under common settings click on the post name option and then click on the save changes button.
+First, you need to visit the Settings » Permalinks page in WordPress.
+Under the ‘Common Settings’ section, click on the ‘Post Name’ option.

-Next, you will need to install and activate the Redirection plugin on your WordPress site.
-For more details, see our step by step guide on how to install a WordPress plugin.
+Next, to set up redirects, you will need to install and activate the Redirection plugin on your WordPress site.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Click on the ‘Add redirect’ button to save your changes.
+Make sure to select the ‘301 – Moved Permanently’ option, and then click on the ‘Add Redirect’ button to save your changes.

-WordPress will now redirect old Joomla website URLs to your new WordPress permalink structure.
+WordPress will now redirect the old Joomla website URL to your new WordPress permalink structure.

 WordPress gives you access to an enormous collection of themes that you can use.
 Themes control the appearance and design of your WordPress website.

-There are thousands of free and paid WordPress themes available that you can install on your website.
-However, not all themes are suitable for all kind of websites and this abundance of choices can make beginners feel a bit confused.
+There are thousands of free and paid WordPress themes available that you can install on your new WordPress site.
+However, not all themes are suitable for all kinds of websites, and this abundance of choices can make beginners feel a bit confused.

-We have made this easy by doing the research and hand-picking the best WordPress themes.
-Here are some of our theme showcases that you can visit to find the perfect theme for your website.
+We have made this easier by doing research and hand-picking the best WordPress themes.
+Here are some of our theme showcases that you can visit to find the perfect theme for your website:

 Need help installing your new theme?
 See our beginner’s guide on how to install a WordPress theme.

-Plugins are the best part about using WordPress.
-WordPress plugins allow you to add new features to your website.
+Plugins are the best part of using WordPress.
+WordPress plugins allow you to add new features and functionality to your website.

-You can use WordPress plugins for backup, improving security, set up caching, start online store, and more.
-If you can think of a feature, chances are that there is already a WordPress plugin for that.
+You can use WordPress plugins for backups, improving security, setting up caching, starting an eCommerce store, working on your search engine optimization, and more.
+If you can think of a feature, chances are that there is already a WordPress plugin for it.

-We have also hand-picked the essential WordPress plugins that you should install on all your WordPress websites.
+For more plugin recommendations, here’s our list of the essential WordPress plugins you should install on all your WordPress websites.

+If you are not a WordPress expert, then don’t worry.
 WordPress is fairly easy to use.
-However, from time to time you may come across new things to learn.
+However, occasionally, you may come across new things to learn.
 This is where WPBeginner can help.

 WPBeginner is the largest WordPress resource site for beginners.
-We have lots of helpful content which is created specifically for beginners, business owners, and bloggers.
+We have lots of helpful content that is created specifically for beginners, business owners, and bloggers.

-Following are few of the helpful resources you will find on WPBeginner (all of them are completely free).
+The following are a few of the helpful resources you will find on WPBeginner (all of them are completely free):

 • WPBeginner Blog – The central place for all our WordPress tutorials and guides.

 • WPBeginner on YouTube – Need more video instructions?
-Subscribe to our YouTube channel with more than 110,000 subscribers and 10 Million+ views.
+Subscribe to our YouTube channel, which has more than 300,000 subscribers and 56 Million+ views.

-• WPBeginner Blueprint – Check out plugins, tools, and services we use on WPBeginner.
+• WPBeginner Blueprint – Check out the plugins, tools, and services we use on WPBeginner.

 • WPBeginner Deals – Exclusive discounts on WordPress products and services for WPBeginner users.

-Many of our users use Google to find answers on WPBeginner by simply adding ‘wpbeginner’ at the end of their search term.
+Many of our users use Google to find answers on WPBeginner by simply adding ‘wpbeginner’ at the end of their search terms.

 We hope this article helped you move your site from Joomla to WordPress.
-You may also want to see our guide on the most useful tools to manage and grow your WordPress site.
+You may also want to see our guide on how to create a free business email address and our picks of the most useful tools to manage and grow your WordPress site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.